aami-hus/Abstract-Art-Generator/README.md

-# 3XA3-L3-G10
+# Project Name

-Project for group 10 of lab section 3 for 3XA3
+Team Name: ?

+Team Members: ?, ?, ?

+This project is a reimplementation of ...

+The folders and files for this project are as follows:

+Doc - Documentation for the project
+Code - Implementation